tracking-exposed/web-extension/README.md

 ### Dependencies
 This project requires Node 5+.
-Install [nvm](https://github.com/creationix/nvm) if you haven't already.
+Install [nvm](https://github.com/creationix/nvm) for easy version maintaining.
+Alternatively install Nodejs from a package, but make sure it's the right version and install npm as well for package management.

 ### Set up your build system
-The build system uses a simple `package.json` file to describe the tasks.
+The build system uses a simple `package.json` file to describe the tasks, you can check it out to find out the packages that we rely on to make this extension available or for troubleshooting.

 To get started run:
 ```